 ICPSR (Inter-University Consortium for Political and Social Research) -- The ICPSR is one of the largest collections of quantitative data in the world.
 The archives contents cover a very wide range of topics, with household surveys, health conditions and health care, and public opinion being particularly strong points in the collection.
 Emory's local ICPSR representatives are Ms. Jennifer Doty and Dr. Robert O'Reilly.
 The ICPSR is also available via Databases at Emory.
 If you need to access the ICPSR and its data from off of campus, please see this notice and these instructions from the ICPSR.

-Roper Center for Public Opinion Research -- The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935.
+Roper Center for Public Opinion Research -- The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935 and data from a large and growing list of providers.
 While the bulk of the Center's data are for national polls, it also includes many state-level polls as well.
 The iPOLL interface may be of particular use because it allows users to search through surveys at the question level.
-Roper also has a large compilation of Presidential approval ratings.
+Roper also has a large compilation of Presidential approval ratings and various other collections of contemporary and historic opinion polls.
+See https://ropercenter.cornell.edu/data-highlights/featured-projects for other Roper projects related to public-opinion data.
 The Roper Center is also available via Databases at Emory.

 Social Science Electronic Data Library (SSEDL) -- The Social Science Electronic Data Library is an archive of over 300 datasets covering a variety of topic areas, including Adolescent Pregnancy, Aging, AIDS/STD's, the American Family, Disability in the US, and Maternal Drug Abuse.
 The archive is well-indexed and allows variable-level searches.
 This resource is also available via Databases at Emory.
 Many of the older studies are also available on CD-ROM's in the Data Center.